-GBRJ Substitute Teaching GBRJ Qualified substitute teachers are secured for the service center in accordance with the policies and procedures with the district where they are assigned.
-When necessary, the service center in which the special education teacher is working will be responsible for finding a substitute teacher.
-The service center shall pay for the substitute teacher at the service center #608 board approved rate.
-The service center #608 board shall establish the rate of pay for substitute teachers each August.
-GBRK Political Activities (See GAHB) GBRK Licensed staff members shall not use service center time, service center property or service center equipment for the purpose of furthering the interests of any political party, the campaign of any political candidate or the advocacy of any political issue.
-GBU Ethics GBU An educator in the performance of assigned duties shall:
+GBRJ Substitute Teaching GBRJ

+Qualified substitute teachers shall be secured for the district.

+The superintendent or the superintendent's designee may meet with potential substitutes before the start of each school year.

+The principals shall compile a list of available substitute teachers, and each principal shall have a current list.

+Principals (or other designated employees) shall be responsible for obtaining substitute teachers from the list and employing them as needed.

+The superintendent shall be responsible for developing a substitute's handbook.

+The board shall establish the rate of pay for substitute teachers each (fill in month) annually.

+Candidates will be given information regarding expectations in performance of their job duties.

+Substitutes are encouraged to prepare, in advance, for the subjects in which they are most likely to substitute in case lesson plans are not available.

+Approved: 10/17/07; 7/20/22

+GBU Ethics GBU

+An educator in the performance of assigned duties shall:

-- actively support and pursue the service center 's educational mission. (see IA); - recognize the basic dignity of all individuals; - maintain professional integrity (GAG); - avoid accepting anything of substantial value offered by another which is known to be or which may appear to influence judgment or the performance of duties (GAJ); - accurately represent professional qualifications; and - be responsible to present any subject matter in a fair and accurate manner (IKB).
-GCA Compensation and Work Assignments Classified employees shall be paid according to pay rates established by the board.
+- actively support and pursue the service center's educational mission. (see IA); - recognize the basic dignity of all individuals; - maintain professional integrity (GAG); - avoid accepting anything of substantial value offered by another which is known to be or which may appear to influence judgment or the performance of duties (GAJ); - accurately represent professional qualifications; and - be responsible to present any subject matter in a fair and accurate manner (IKB).

+Classified employees shall be paid according to pay rates established by the board.
 Payment shall be made at the established pay date following the end of each pay period.

+Work Assignments

-Work Assignments Subject to board approval, the classified employees' immediate supervisor shall develop time schedules for their classified employees.
+Subject to board approval, the classified employees immediate supervisor shall develop time schedules for their classified employees.
 Work assignments for classified employees will be forwarded to the director for final approval.

+Attendance Required

-Attendance Required Regular attendance is required of all employees subject to leave provisions in service center policy, employee handbooks or other documents approved by the board.
+Regular attendance is required of all employees subject to leave provisions in service center policy, employee handbooks or other documents approved by the board.
 Excessive absences or tardiness, unauthorized leave or unexcused absences may result in disciplinary action including termination of employment.

 Work week For the purposes of Fair Lab or Standards Act (FLSA) compliance, the workweek will be 12:00 a.m.
 Sunday until 11:59 p.m.
 Saturday.

-Classification of Employees For purposes of compliance with the Fair Labor Standards Act (FLSA), the executive director shall ensure that all job positions are classified as exempt or nonexempt and that employees are made aware of such classifications.
-Overtime No non-exempt employee shall work more than 40 hours per week without the prior permission of the appropriate supervisor.
+Classification of Employees

+For purposes of compliance with the Fair Labor Standards Act (FLSA), the executive director shall ensure that all job positions are classified as exempt or nonexempt and that employees are made aware of such classifications.

+Overtime

+No non-exempt employee shall work more than 40 hours per week without the prior permission of the appropriate supervisor.
 Principals and supevisors shall monitor employees' work to ensure that the overtime provisions of this policy and the Fair Labor Standards Act are followed.
 All employees shall be compensated for overtime worked, at a rate of one and a half times their normal rate of pay for any hours worked over 40 in a workweek.
 Nonexempt employees whose workweek is less than 40 hours will be paid at the regular rate of pay for time worked up to 40 hours.
-Overtime pay will be provided only if an employee works more than 40 hours in a workweek. ©KASB.
-This material may be reproduced for use in Northeast Kansas Educational District #608.
-It may not be reproduced, either in whole or in part, in any form whatsoever, to be given, sold or transmitted to any person or entity including but not limited to another school district, organization, company or corporation without written permission from KASB.
-GCA Compensation for Out-of-Town/Overnight Trips (See GAN) When classified personnel are required to be out of town on service center business, they shall be compensated in the following manner: Regular or overtime pay (or compensatory time) as appropriate for time away from (name of town).
+Overtime pay will be provided only if an employee works more than 40 hours in a workweek.

+Compensation for Out-of-Town/Overnight Trips (See GAN)

+When classified personnel are required to be out of town on service center business, they shall be compensated in the following manner:

+Regular or overtime pay (or compensatory time) as appropriate for time away from (name of town).

 MINUS: